Working Down Under - PALM Scheme Training.

 -

 Funding is provided by DEWR on a reimbursement basis.
-Employers apply and are reimbursed following completion and submission of required documentation
+Employers apply and once approved are reimbursed following completion and submission of required documentation

 -